BlanchettWA/AlarmClockLogic/UseCases.md

 ## Use Case 1: Using Alarms
 **Scope**:
-  *Develop software to control a dual alarm AM/FM Radio Alarm Clock*
+  *Software to control a dual alarm AM/FM Radio Alarm Clock*

 **Level**:
   *User Goal*